HL7/fhir-shorthand/input/pagecontent/index.md

 FHIR Shorthand (FSH) is a domain-specific language (DSL) for defining the content of FHIR Implementation Guides (IG).
 It is simple and compact, with tools to produce [Health Level Seven (HL7®) Fast Healthcare Interoperability Resources (FHIR®)](https://www.hl7.org/fhir/overview.html) profiles, extensions and implementation guides (IG).
 Because it is written in text statements, FHIR Shorthand encourages distributed, team-based development using conventional source code control tools such as Github.

-> **NOTE**: HL7® and FHIR® are registered trademarks owned by Health Level Seven International.
+> **Note:** HL7® and FHIR® are registered trademarks owned by Health Level Seven International.

 #### Motivations for FHIR Shorthand